Coal Mine Fires and Burning Refuse

 The dry application involves the excavation and spreading of the waste pile in shallow lifts to allow for air cooling.
 In most cases, additional material is added to help cool it.

 In the wet application, excavated material is doused with water or foam to begin the cooling process.
-After the addition of the water or foam, the rest of the treatment is the same as the dry application.
+After the addition of the water or foam, the rest of the treatment is the same as in the dry application.

 Overall Effectiveness: This application is very effective and deals with the fire directly.
 However, it is useful on smaller fires only.